jbutterwick/todo-app-rs/README.md

 Currently, the following commands are supported:

-     help                              Displays this help message
-     list                              Display the todo list
-     add <todo item description>       Adds the item to the todo list done <todo item number>           Marks the item as done save                              Saves the entire list to `todo.md` quit                              Exit the program
+      help    | h                                 Displays this help message list    | l                                 Display the todo list add     | a  <todo item description>        Adds the item to the todo list remove  | rm <item index or description>    Removes the item from the todo list done    | d  <item index or description>    Marks the item as done flip    | f  <item index or description>    Flips the items done state save    | s                                 Saves the entire list to `TODO.md` quit    | q                                 Exit the program